-We host a large regional neurosciences centre at King’s College Hospital servicing south east London and Kent.
+We host a large regional neurosciences centre at King’s College Hospital NHS Foundation Trust servicing south east London and Kent.
 We are a national leader in adult and child neurosurgery, and also national leaders in delivering immune modifying therapy to patients with multiple sclerosis.
 Our child epilepsy surgery service is one of four national centres in England.
 We are also international leaders in home video telemetry.

 The CAG delivers a broad range of highly rated education and training programmes.
-They include MBBS students, a BSc in Neuroscience, MSc's in Neuroscience, Clinical Neuroscience and Epilepsy.
-We have shared postgraduate taught courses with, for example, St Christopher’s Hospice and aMRCP PACES course in neurology at King’s College Hospital.
-Our four year MSc in Neuroscience launches this year.
+They include MBBS students, a BSc in Neuroscience, and MSc's in Neuroscience, Clinical Neuroscience and Epilepsy.
+We have shared postgraduate taught courses with, for example, St Christopher’s Hospice and a Membership of the Royal College of Physicians Practical Assessment of Clinical Examination Skills (MRCP PACES) course in neurology at King’s College Hospital NHS Foundation Trust.